-- Applying styles to your document such as title, headings, subheadings and lists provides structure and helps people who are using technology such as screen readers to navigate your document. - Ensure your text size is large, preferably between 12 point and 18 point. - Large print material is more accessible for people who are blind or low vision.
-Text is 16 point or larger. - Use fonts that are clear and easy to read. - Avoid serif fonts.
-These fonts are harder to read because the shape of the letters is not as clear. - Excessive use of CAPITALS bold or italic can make text more difficult to read. - Don't underline words as it can be mistaken for a hyperlink. - Ensure your document uses a minimum of 1.5 line spacing. - Align your text to the left of the page. - Avoid justifying your text.
-Justified text has big gaps between words and is harder to read.
+- Applying styles to your document such as title, headings, subheadings and lists provides structure and helps people who are using technology such as screen readers to navigate your document. - Ensure your text size is large, preferably between 12 point and 18 point. - Large print material is more accessible for people who are blind or low vision, and is 16 point or larger. - Avoid using decorative or elaborate fonts.
+It is recommended to use Sans Serif fonts and no Serif fonts. - Excessive use of CAPITALS, bold, italic or underline can make text more difficult to read. - Ensure your document uses a minimum of 1.5 line spacing. - Avoid using justified text because it is harder to read.